tobiasdigital/commerce-cif-commercetools/customer-deployment/README.md

 ## The credentials.json file

 This file contains the Commercetools credentials of the customer's project.
 Simply copy the file `credentials-example.json` and name it `credentials.json`, and add your Commercetools project credentials to the file.

+### Scopes support

+If your client id is limited to scopes other than "manage_project" you can provide a list of scopes (separated by blanks) in the CT_SCOPES parameter.
+Please see the `credentials-scopes-example.json`for an example.

 ## Deployment